OSCNWeb/Courts/judges/allen-welch.md

-﻿---
+---
-fname: 'Allen'
+fname: Allen
-lname: 'Welch'
+lname: Welch
 id: 907
-published: false
+published: true
 layout: judge-bio
 ---
+Allen Welch was born in Bitburg, Germany, as an Air Force dependent.
-hood, he lived in Montana, Nevada, Mississippi, California, Ohio and Oklahoma.
+During his child-hood, he lived in Montana, Nevada, Mississippi, California, Ohio and Oklahoma.

 He received a Bachelor's Degree from East Central University in Ada,